Montreal baseball investors have met MLB’s conditions: source

 In Oakland, the NFL’s Raiders have announced they will eventually say goodbye to the Oakland-Alameda County Coliseum, where the Athletics also play.

-The A’s have committed to staying in Oakland providing they get a new stadium.Report Typo/Error
+The A’s have committed to staying in Oakland, providing they get a new stadium.Report Typo/Error